AdobeDocs/target-learn.en/help/dev101/2-5-design-target-implementation.md

 ---
 title: How to Design a Target Implementation
-description: This video walks Adobe Target developers and architects through the implementation differences in standard site (multi-page) and Single-Page App (SPA) environments.
-Learn how to apply the process to implement a People-based campaign (mbox3rdPartyID), identify relevant information in system architecture/design documents, and analyze a reporting strategy for implementation implications.
+description: Learn how to apply the process to implement a People-based campaign (mbox3rdPartyID), identify relevant information in system architecture/design documents, and analyze a reporting strategy for implementation implications.
 role: Developer, Architect
 level: Intermediate
 topic: Personalization, Development, Architecture